Sanford and Son

-Sanford and Son is an American sitcom television series that ran on the NBC television network from January 14, 1972, to March 25, 1977.
-It was based on the British sitcom Steptoe and Son, which initially aired on BBC One in the United Kingdom from 1962 to 1974.
+Sanford and Son is an American sitcom television series that aired on NBC from January 14, 1972, to March 25, 1977.
+It was based on the British sitcom Steptoe and Son, which initially aired on BBC1, in the United Kingdom, from 1962 to 1974.

-Known for its edgy racial humor, running gags, and catchphrases, the series was adapted by Norman Lear and considered NBC's answer to CBS's All in the Family.
-Sanford and Son has been hailed as the precursor to many other African-American sitcoms.
-It was a rating hit throughout its six-season run, finishing in the Nielsen top ten for five of those seasons.
+Known for its racial humor, running gags, and catchphrases, the series was adapted by Norman Lear and considered NBC's response to CBS' All in the Family.
+Sanford and Son has been hailed as the precursor to many other black American sitcoms.
+It was a hit through its six-season run, finishing in the Nielsen top ten five times.

-While the role of Fred G. Sanford was known for his bigotry and cantankerousness, the role of Lamont Sanford was that of Fred's long-suffering, conscientious, peacemaker son.
-At times, both characters involved themselves in schemes, usually as a means of earning cash quickly to pay off their various debts.
-Other colorful and unconventional characters on the show included Aunt Esther, Grady Wilson, Bubba Bexley, and Rollo Lawson.
+The series follows Fred G. Sanford, known for his bigotry and cantankerousness, and Lamont Sanford, his long-suffering, conscientious, peacemaker son.
+Both characters are occasionally involved in get-rich-quick schemes to pay off their various debts.

+The show also includes characters Aunt Esther, Grady Wilson, Bubba Bexley, Rollo Lawson, Donna Harris, and Julio Fuentes.

 Plot

 Sanford and Son stars Redd Foxx as Fred G. Sanford, a widower and junk dealer living at 9114 South Central Avenue in the Watts neighborhood of Los Angeles, California, and Demond Wilson as his son Lamont Sanford.
 In the show, Fred moved to South Central Los Angeles from his hometown St. Louis during his youth.

 After the show premiered in 1972, newspapers touted Foxx as NBC's answer to Archie Bunker, the bigoted white protagonist of All in the Family.
-Both shows were adapted by Norman Lear from BBC programs.
+Both shows were adapted by Norman Lear from BBC programmes.
 Sanford and Son was adapted from Steptoe and Son and All in the Family from Till Death Us Do Part.

 An earlier pilot for an American version of Steptoe and Son was produced by Joseph E. Levine in 1965.
-Starring Lee Tracy and Aldo Ray as Albert and Harold Steptoe.
+It starred Lee Tracy and Aldo Ray as Albert and Harold Steptoe.
 This version was unscreened and did not lead to a series.
 The pilot was released on DVD in the UK in 2018.